maybenotconnor/mystcraft_datapack/README.md

 ## Contributing
 I designed Mystcraft to run on a light server, therefore there is no custom structures or features in the dimensions.
 If someone who better understands them would like to fork and add some, please do!
 I will likely merge to main and add credits.

-Also please report any bugs and I will fix them asap.
+Also, please report any bugs and I will fix them asap.

 ## Technical Notes
 - If running on a server, you can comment out a line dealing with teleport trigger permissions in data/mystcraft/loop.mcfunction